Post-Concussion Syndrome (PCS)

 Good to know: Return-to-play permissions cannot legally be granted without a person completing a graded exercise assessment and/or other tests to establish the extent of their recovery.
-It is considered gross negligence to grant this permission on the sole basis of a person’s self-reported loss of symptoms.
+It is considered gross negligence to grant someone permission to return to play after PCS on the sole basis of their self-reported loss of symptoms.

 Q: What is the Post-concussion Symptom Scale (PCSS)?

 A: Although there are no standard diagnostic tests for PCS, the Post-concussion Symptom Scale (PCSS) may sometimes be used.
 This is a self-assessment questionnaire, which requires the affected person to give their symptoms a numerical rating, resulting in a total score.

 The PCSS questionnaire is usually filled out several times in the two-week period following a person’s primary injury, often with the objective of determining when they will be ready to return to playing sports.
 While its results can provide useful information about a person’s perception of their persisting or diminishing symptoms, its medical validity as a diagnostic test for PCS is contested.
 This is because the information it provides is subjective, revealing only the viewpoint of the affected person and no new neurological or physiological information.